-Many people seem to breeze through their pregnancy with very little problem – but you’ll often find when you talk to women they carried plenty of worry.
+Many people seem to breeze through their pregnancy with very little problem – but you’ll often find when talking to those who’ve had a pregnancy that they carried plenty of worry.
 This is natural.
 For some, they have additional thoughts and feelings, alongside maybe challenges in their personal circumstances, that may result in added difficulty.
-That’s not because there is anything fundamentally wrong with them – someone struggling with their mental health is not flawed or broken – they are just faced with a different set of challenges than say someone who had only a physical concern (eg swollen ankles) when pregnant.
+That’s not because there is anything fundamentally wrong – someone struggling with their mental health is not flawed or broken – they are just faced with a different set of challenges than say someone who had only a physical concern (eg swollen ankles) when pregnant.

 When Things Feel Difficult